 Introduction to Stonehenge

-Discover Stonehenge stress-free with fully customizable travel packages to Salisbury, where personalized itineraries and curated experiences come together in one easy booking.
+The popular Stonehenge welcomes visitors Monday - Sunday, between 09:30-19:00.
+For a seamless experience, plan your trip to Stonehenge through fully customizable travel packages to Salisbury, combining personalized itineraries and curated experiences in one convenient booking.

 History of Stonehenge

-Unique features of Stonehenge
+Unique Features of Stonehenge

 Located in Salisbury, England